Blogging Marathon #68 Week 2 Day 6

 Oil to fry

 Heat oil and keep ready to fry.
-In a bowl, mix together cornstarch and 2-3 tbsp water.
+In a bowl, mix together cornstarch and 2-3 tablespoon water.
 Also, crush the papad in a food processor or blender.
 Transfer the crushed papad in a plate.
 Remove the paneer logs from the marinade and dip it in the cornstarch water mixture.
 Then roll the logs in crushed papad.
 Fry them to golden brown and remove on a kitchen towel.
 Serve with cilantro chutney and tomato ketchup.